codereader/DarkRadiant/README.md

 ## Build

-The main Visual C++ solution file is:
+The main Visual C++ solution file is located in:

-Visual Studio 2019: `tools/msvc/DarkRadiant.sln`
+`tools/msvc/DarkRadiant.sln`

 Open this file with Visual Studio and start a build by right-clicking on the top-level "Solution 'DarkRadiant'" item and choosing Build Solution.
 The DarkRadiant.exe file will be